 >>> f=open('/Users/jerry/hellooo.txt', 'r') Traceback (most recent call last): File "<stdin>", line 1, in <module> FileNotFoundError: [Errno 2] No such file or directory: '/Users/jerry/hellooo.txt'

-If the file opens successfully, use
+If the file opens successfully, you can use the

 >>> f.read() 'Hello, world!'